omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 **Security and Compliance**: Gitlab provides key security capabilities for backend development: built-in static and dynamic application security testing (SAST/DAST).

-**Collaboration and Communication**: Instead of Pull Requests like Github, Gitlab provides the concept of “Merge Requests”: a simplified code review process with inline comments and suggestions.
+**Collaboration and Communication**: Instead of Pull Requests like Github, Gitlab provides the concept of "Merge Requests": a simplified code review process with inline comments and suggestions.

-GitLab’s all-in-one platform makes it an excellent choice for teams looking to streamline their DevOps processes and improve collaboration and productivity.
+GitLab's all-in-one platform makes it an excellent choice for teams looking to streamline their DevOps processes and improve collaboration and productivity.

 ### Bitbucket